How to Naturally Increase BDNF Levels

 …BDNF contributes to the regulation of sleep slow wave oscillations, suggesting that genetically determined variation in neuronal plasticity modulates NREM sleep intensity in humans.”

-(For more intel on the importance of proper sleep, read this article)
+(For more intel on the importance of proper sleep, read about the Eight Sleep mattress and best peptides for sleep disorders)

 Not only is BDNF negatively associated with symptoms of insomnia, but its production also goes down with continued days of restricted sleep.